wp-plugins/inter-library-search-by-webloft/README.txt

 ... where CODE is taken from the table of codes available from the settings page.
 When the user enters a search terms and hits Enter or clicks OK, the results will appear directly beneath in an automatically expanding iframe.
 You can also display the search form as a widget in widgetized areas of your site (side bars, header, footer etc.).
 In this case you have to choose which page or post to send the results to.
 You do this from the widget settings - Webloft ILS will automatically scan all posts and pages, and let you choose from the ones containing the [wl-ils] shortcode.

+For even more hardcore control, you can specify directly in the shortcode which post/page to display your results on - just do this:

+[wl-ils trefflisteside=ID]

+... where ID is the id (doh!) of the post/page you want to display your results on.

 Display of single items

 If you do not want your users to exit your site and be taken to the library system's own pages when clicking a single hit, you can display single items on a post/page of your liking.
 To do this, such a post/page much exist and contain the shortcode: